visit-dav/visit/src/doc/dev_manual/DebuggingTips.rst

 raise(SIGSTOP)
 --------------

-Sometimes, its easiest to get a debugger to break exactly where you want by modifing the source code using the `raise() <https://man7.org/linux/man-pages/man3/raise.3.html>`__ function.
+Sometimes, it's easiest to get a debugger to break exactly where you want by modifying the source code using the `raise() <https://man7.org/linux/man-pages/man3/raise.3.html>`__ function.
 The following example shows how to use ``raise()`` to have the program break in ``factorial()``

 .. container:: collapsible